Venezuela opposition challenges Maduro's win in court

 Few expect Capriles to win a favorable ruling from the court, which the opposition says is controlled by the ruling Socialist Party.
 He may also go to international tribunals, though most countries have recognized Maduro’s win.

-“This appeal seeks to annul the elections and request new presidential elections in Venezuela,” said Gerardo Fernandez, a lawyer representing the opposition, who are intent on at least discrediting Maduro even if they cannot overrule the result.
+“This appeal seeks to annul the elections and request new presidential elections in Venezuela,” said Gerardo Fernandez, one of the lawyers representing the opposition, who are intent on at least discrediting Maduro even if they cannot overrule the result.

 “We’ve come to defend the citizens who voted in April 14.”

 Fernandez said the appeal includes complaints relating to incidents prior to the election.
-The opposition accuses Maduro of using state resources and government media for his campaign.
+The opposition accuses Maduro of using state resources and government media to bolster his campaign.

 Capriles also alleges there were thousands of irregularities on voting day, ranging from intimidation of poll station volunteers to illegal campaigning by government supporters.